350 Legend vs. 450 Bushmaster: The Battle of Straight-Wall Cartridges

 Cartridge Specs

-Although the 450 Bushmaster is larger than the 350 Legend cartridge, both are designed to meet stringent state deer hunting laws and function in AR-15 rifles.
+Although the 450 Bushmaster is larger than the 350 Legend cartridges, both are designed to comply with hunting laws necessitating the use of straight-walled cartridges, as well as function in AR-15 rifles.

 Recoil

-Free recoil objectively describes how much kick a firearm generates.
+Free recoil objectively measures how much kick a firearm generates.
 It's solely determined by four factors: muzzle velocity, bullet weight, propellant weight, and firearm weight.

 Trajectory